top of page

 • 4 min read

-The Easter long weekend is almost here, and if you’ve been waiting for a reason to make plans — this is it.
+The Easter long weekend is almost here!
+If you’ve been waiting for a reason to make plans, this is it.
+March brings that last stretch of warm Sydney weather.
+Suddenly, everyone’s out again—catch-ups, dinners, markets, and spontaneous evenings.

-It’s also that time where you either lock something in… or the weeks just disappear.
+It’s also that time where you either lock something in or let the weeks slip away.
+So, let’s dive into what’s actually worth doing across the Shire and Sydney this month.

-Happening This Week — SLAM Walk & Talk
+Join Us for SLAM Walk & Talk

-We also host a free monthly hike on the second Sunday of every month, plus an optional Wellness Day Retreat afterwards if you want to slow things down.
+We also host a free monthly hike on the second Sunday of every month.
+Plus, there’s an optional Wellness Day Retreat afterward if you want to slow things down.
+View upcoming dates and join here.

 What’s On in The Shire